w3c/wpub/explainers/audio-explainer.md

 ## How It Works

-The basic idea is simple: put all the audio files, a cover image, and some metadata in a folder, and zip the folder.
+The basic idea is simple: put all the audio files, a cover image, any supplemental material, and some metadata in a folder, and zip the folder.

 The tricky part is the metadata.
 We use the term "manifest" to describe the list of audio files, in order, that make up the book.
-The manifest also includes bibliographic metadata, and identifies special resources like a cover image or table of contents.
+The manifest also includes bibliographic metadata, and identifies special resources like a cover image or a table of contents.
 To make all that information easily machine-readable, it's written in a format called JSON.
 We expect that there will be simple tools available to create this format.

 The manifest format comes from the W3C's [Web Publication Manifest](https://w3c.github.io/wpub/) spec, which we hope will be used for many different types of publications.